Tabstle/compp/README.md

 ### Music Generation
 1. **Generate Base Track**: Generated a base track using Suno.
-2. **Generate Vocals**: Used voice track from Suno to generate vocals with the fine tuned Applio voice models.
+2. **Generate Vocals**: Used voice track from Suno to generate vocals with the fine-tuned Applio voice models.
 3. **Combine Tracks**: Edited the generated vocals and instrumental together in Reaper to match the beat.

 ## Results